 Standard Compression: ColorLogic’s standard method, which is well suited for most applications.
 Neutral tones are converted using a relative colorimetric approach.
 If the paper white of the target profile is significantly more yellow than the source profile, the gray axis will look more yellow as well.
 If the target profile has a smaller color gamut than the source profile, the contrast range will be adapted to avoid a loss of image definition.

-Dynamic Compression: Compares the source color space with the target color space and generates a compression that minimizes out-of-gamut areas.
+Dynamic Compression: Only available in CoPrA 6 and lower.
+Compares the source color space with the target color space and generates a compression that minimizes out-of-gamut areas.
 This setting preserves the brightness of the original color space while reducing the saturation, and therefore also preserves the image definition.
-As for the Standard Compression, the gray axis of the conversion is build relative to the paper white of the target profile.
+As for the Standard Compression, the gray axis of the conversion is built relative to the paper white of the target profile.

 Absolute Compression: This method is based on the absolute colorimetric intent but shows some differences.
 The contrast range in the highlights and shadows is adapted to avoid any loss of image definition.
 The rendering of neutral colors is based on absolute colorimetry without paper color simulation in the highlights.
 If the paper white of the used printing medium is significantly more yellow than the reference, the gray axis will look neutral despite the yellowish paper white.